Jotayk/jotayk.github.io/README.md

 2. Create a new file in this directory called `_config.yml`.
    1. GitHub Pages automatically uses Jekyll to generate static websites from Markdown files.
    2. This config file is used to tell GitHub how to create your static website using Jekyll.
    3. Andrew Etter explains that static website are a fast, simple, portable, and secure solution for displaying changing information to the public.
 When compared to PDFs, static websites are much easier to maintain, update, and distribute.
+Using a generator like Jekyll can simplify the process of creating such a website by translating lightweight Markdown into a web page.
 3. Put the following lines in the `_config.yml` file:
     ```yaml
     remote_theme: daattali/beautiful-jekyll@5.0.0